tedchao/PosterChild/README.md

 To update an already created environment if the `environment.yml` file changes, first activate and then run `conda env update --file environment.yml --prune`.

-If `--prune` does not work, try remove all the environment and then re-install:
+If `--prune` does not work, try removing all the environment and then re-install:

     conda remove -n posterization --all
     conda env create -f environment.yml